sanje2v/s3-glacier-deep-archive-backup/README.md

 * Encyption is supported using `ChaCha20` algorithm that is enabled by default.
 The encryption key is stored in the generated state database.
 Nonce/Initialization Vector is the filename of the encrypted TAR, so don't rename your TAR files until they have been decrypted.
 * Unless your files are all/mostly documents, you might want to keep compression disabled (default) as it might take a lot of compute and memory resources.
 * Uploads are multi-threaded and if all fail due to network problems, the program will retry infinite number of times.
-* Keep `--num-upload-workers` small (no more than 2) unless you have upload bandwidth of about 100 Mbits/secs.
+* Keep `--num-upload-workers` small (no more than 2) unless you have upload bandwidth of more than 100 Mbits/secs.
+If you internet bandwidth is low, you may experience network connection issues on other devices as well as multiple backup upload failures.

 # Usage
 Use `python3 main.py --help` to list comands that are avaliable.
-Command output is also logged in `main.log` generated under `logs` folder.
+Command output are also logged in `main.log` generated under `logs` folder.

 ## Backing up folders
 To backup your folders, you may use the following command: